Read the most comprehensive guide to 3D printing answering 101 essential questions about 3D printers and 3D printing.

 Right now the focus is on being able to print simple tissue for simple organisms.
 You can find more on the topic here.

-3D printing myth #5: 3D printing is for large-scale manufacturing
+Myth #5: 3D printing is for large-scale manufacturing

 At the moment it wouldn’t make sense to start manufacturing everything using 3D printing technologies.
 3D printing simply isn’t fast enough to be profitable on a large scale.
 The exception is made when custom products come into question.
 Hearing aids, for example, are highly customized products with special geometric forms.
 In this case, it is already cheaper to manufacture hearing aids with 3D printing rather than with traditional manufacturing processes.

-3D printing myth #6: Soon every home will have a 3D printer
+Myth #6: Soon every home will have a 3D printer

 Although tempting to believe, 3D printing services are becoming very affordable.
 This means that for most people, it wouldn’t pay off to purchase a 3D printer for the limited amount of items they might want to print every year.